Transmission of coherent information at the onset of interactions: Conclusions and Outlook

-We then found that the leading order terms can be divergent.
-We therefore generalized the notion of coherent information to a family of $n$-coherent informations, via the $n$-R\'enyi entropies.
+We then found that the leading order term in the perturbative expansion of the coherent information diverges when system $B$ is initially pure.
+We therefore generalized the notion of coherent information to the family of $n$-coherent information, via the $n$-R\'enyi entropies.
 The $n$-coherent information is always regular for $n>1$.
-To calculate the dynamics of the $n$-coherent informations, and therefore of the $n$-R\'enyi entropies, is desirable also because it is to implicitly also determine the dynamics of the entire spectrum of the underlying density matrix.
+Calculation of the dynamics of the $n$-coherent information, and therefore of the $n$-R\'enyi entropies, is desirable because it implicitly also determines the dynamics of the entire spectrum of the underlying density matrix.
 This is because the family of $n$-R\'enyi entropies (unlike the von Neumann entropy alone) is sufficient to reconstruct the spectrum of the density matrix.

-A further, useful property of the $n$-coherent information arises from the fact that the $n$-R\'enyi entropies of two subsystems that constitute a pure supersystem are identical, as is the case also for the von Neumann entropy.
-For example, $H_n(X,Y)=H_n(Z)$ where $X,Y,Z$ are the systems $A,\tilde{A},B$ in arbitrary sequence.
+A further, useful property of the $n$-coherent information arises from the fact that the $n$-R\'enyi entropies of two subsystems that together constitute a pure supersystem are identical, as is the case also for the von Neumann entropy.
 Therefore, and because $H_n(\tilde{A})^{''}=0$, calculating the leading order $n$-R\'enyi entropies and $n$-coherent informations of the direct and complementary channels implies also knowledge of the leading order of all other coherent informations that can be formed among the three subsystems $A,\tilde{A},B$.
 For example, when $(H_n(A)-H_n(AB))$ becomes positive, this indicates that quantum correlations between $A$ and $B$ are becoming established, and we have $(H_n(A)-H_n(AB))^{''}=H_n(A)^{''}$ since $H_n(AB)^{''} = H_n(\tilde{A})^{''}=0$.

+As it is known that the traditional (1-)coherent information serves as a lower bound on the quantum channel capacity, it is interesting to ask whether the $n-$coherent information performs an analogous role within quantum information.
+Indeed, through weak subadditivity, we find that the $n-$coherent information plays an important role in determining bounds on quantum communication complexity \cite{2002quant.ph..4093V}.
+Whereas the quantum channel capacity represents the highest rate at which quantum information may be transferred over a noisy quantum channel, the quantum communication complexity represents the minimum number of qubits which must be transferred in order to perform a particular quantum transformation.
+In future work, we will explore the connection between these bounds on quantum communication in greater detail.